akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 ## Serialization

 The same @ref:[serialization](../serialization.md) mechanism as for actor messages is also used for persistent actors.
-When picking a serialization solution for the events you should also consider that it must be possible read old events when the application has evolved.
+When picking a serialization solution for the events you should also consider that it must be possible to read old events when the application has evolved.
 Strategies for that can be found in the @ref:[schema evolution](../persistence-schema-evolution.md).